-Only in unavoidable circumstances should pupils be on the school premises before 8.30 am or after 5.00 pm and, in these cases, they should remain in the front entrance hall.
+Only in unavoidable circumstances should pupils be on the school premises before 8.30 am or after 5.00 pm and, in these cases, they should remain in the Assembly Hall and entrance hall resepctively.
 There are, of course, circumstances where pupils can be on the premises while taking part in an organised activity under the supervision of a member of staff.
 The locations of pupils at other times are explained in the Pupil Regulations.